domokane/FinancePy/financepy/products/funding/README.md

 # Funding

 This folder contains a set of funding-related products.
-These reflect contracts linked to funding indices such as Ibor and Overnight funding (OIS).
+These reflect contracts linked to funding indices such as Ibors and Overnight index rate swaps (OIS).
 It includes:

-## FinLiborDeposit
+## FinIborDeposit

-This is the basic Libor instrument in which a party borrows an amount for a specified term and rate unsecured.
+This is the basic Ibor instrument in which a party borrows an amount for a specified term and rate unsecured.

-## Forwards and Futures

 ### FinInterestRateFuture

 This is a class to handle interest rate futures contracts.
-This is an exchange-traded contract to receive or pay Libor on a specified future date.
+This is an exchange-traded contract to receive or pay Ibor on a specified future date.
 It can be used to build the Liboir term structure.

-### FinLiborFRA
+### FinIborFRA

-This is a class to manage Forward Rate Agreements (FRAs) in which one party agrees to lock in a forward Libor rate.
+This is a class to manage Forward Rate Agreements (FRAs) in which one party agrees to lock in a forward Ibor rate.

 ## Swaps

 ### FinIborSwap

-This is a contract to exchange fixed rate coupons for floating Libor rates.
+This is a contract to exchange fixed rate coupons for floating Ibor rates.
 This class has functionality to value the swap contract and to calculate its risk.

 ### FinFixedIborSwap - IN PROGRESS